PRO-021, Version 2.0, 10 June 2021

-To outline procedures for the handling of complaints at the National Museum of Australia (the Museum).
+To outline procedures for the handling of complaints received by the National Museum of Australia (the Museum).

 3.1 Receiving complaints